blubberyyew/Gaming-News/README.md

 by Samir Khattak

-# Daily News - October 10 -
+# Daily News - October 11 - Update
+Hey guys, I'm sorry I missed the day yesterday.
+I am a student and needed to work on some things and forgot about Gaming News.
+I will still make a post tommorrow, and I promise I won't miss it